 The Scholarship and Duties:

-Finally, two $1000 scholarships will be offered to promising beginners along with lessons throughout the year and who will be given performance opportunities.
+The second type of scholarship will be a $2000 scholarship offered to promising beginners along with lessons throughout the year who will be given performance opportunities.

 (All of the scholarships, which are potentially renewable every year, will be awarded at the discretion of the panel of judges and the amounts are subject to change.)